About the Journal

 Duties of Authors

-Originality and plagiarism: The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others that this has been appropriately cited or quoted.
-Plagiarism takes many forms, from ‘passing off’ another’s paper as the author’s own paper, to copying or paraphrasing substantial parts of another’s paper (without attribution), to claiming results from research conducted by others.
+Originality and plagiarism: The authors should ensure that they have written entirely original works, and if the authors have used the work or words of others, that this has been appropriately cited or quoted.
+Plagiarism takes many forms, from ‘passing off’ another’s paper as the author’s own paper to copying or paraphrasing substantial parts of another’s paper (without attribution) or to claiming results from research conducted by others.
 Plagiarism in all its forms constitutes unethical publishing behavior and is unacceptable.

 Multiple, redundant or concurrent publication: An author should not, in general, publish manuscripts describing essentially the same research in more than one journal or primary publication.
 Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.
 In general, an author should not submit for consideration in another journal a previously published paper.
 Publication of some kinds of articles (e.g. translations) in more than one journal is sometimes justifiable, provided certain conditions are met.
 The authors and editors of the journals must agree to the secondary publication, which must reflect the same data and interpretation as the primary document.
 The primary reference must be cited in the secondary publication.

-Authorship of the paper: Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
+Authorship of the paper: Authorship should be limited to those who have contributed significantly to the conception, design, execution, or interpretation of the reported study.
 All those who have made significant contributions should be listed as co-authors.
 Where there are others who have participated in certain substantive aspects of the research project, they should be acknowledged or listed as contributors.
-The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included on the paper and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.
+The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included in the paper and that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.

 Hazards and human subjects: If the work involves the use of human subjects, the author should ensure that the manuscript contains a statement that all procedures were performed in compliance with relevant laws and institutional guidelines and that the appropriate institutional committee(s) has approved them.
 The authors should include a statement in the manuscript that informed consent was obtained for experimentation with human subjects.
 The privacy rights of a human subject must always be observed.